telerik/xamarin-forms-docs/installation-and-deployment/mac/toolbox-extension-mac.md

 # TelerikXamarinForms Toolbox

-When you download the latest version of **Telerik UI for Xamarin** from your account you need to open the Visual Studio Extension Manager and install the latest Telerik UI for Xamarin ProjectTemplate.mpack file to it.
-This will add the Telerik XamarinForms Toolbox which can be used to ease the process of adding Telerik controls to your Xamarin.Forms application.
+This article introduces **TelerikXamarinForms Toolbox** for Visual Studio for Mac which will ease the process of adding Telerik controls to your Xamarin.Forms application on Mac.

+In order to use the TelerikXamarinForms Toolbox, first you have to install the Project Wizard for Visual Studio for Mac.
+In short you will need to download the ProjectTemplate.mpack file from the Telerik UI for Xamarin download page inside your [Telerik account](https://www.telerik.com/account/) and install it through the Visual Studio Extension Manager.

 >For more details on adding the Telerik UI for Xamarin ProjectTemplate.mpack file check the article about [Project Wizard for Visual Studio for Mac]({%slug project-wizard-xamarin-studio%}).